___Race Snippets

 Coppi's Epic Journey

-Milan-San Remo is the first big (Traditional Classic) race of the year.
-It generally attracts a huge amount of interest from the media, who during the winter months starve for news worthy stories.
+Milan-San Remo is the first big (Traditional Classic) race of every year.
+M-SR attracts a huge amount of interest from the media, who during the winter months starve for newsworthy stories.
 This legendary ‘Cycling Tale' begins in March of 1946 with “Coppi's Epic Journey”.

 M-SR is a link to the legendary, bygone days when races were long and tedious compared to the standard, shorter but harder paced classics of today.
-The race is long at 294km (about 185 miles) and requires great early season training to compete for this prestigious victory.
-The race's traditional route leaves the City of Milan from the main square outside the Cathedral, heads out across the plains of Lombardy towards the climb of the Turchino Pass (the biggest climb in the race), then drops down to the Liguran coast at Genoa and follows the coast all the way to the finish on the Via Roma in San Remo.
+The race course is a long distance at 294km (about 185 miles) and requires great early season training to compete for this prestigious victory.
+The race's traditional route leaves the City of Milan from the main square outside the Cathedral, heads out across the plains of Lombardy towards the tough climb of the Turchino Pass (the biggest climb in the race), then drops down to the Ligurian Coast at Genoa and follows the coast all the way to the finish on the Via Roma in San Remo.

-Milan-San Remo was first run in 1907 and except for 1916 ran consecutively until 1944 & 1945 when WW2 canceled the event.
-Italy was staggering after World War 2, cities were destroyed, jobs were scarce, the roads were not paved, and TV coverage did not exist.
-The radio broadcast gave the only link to the racing action and the beleaguered people of Italy were glued to the audio action of the race.
+Milan-San Remo, first run in 1907 ran consecutively until 1943 (except for 1916, WW1 cancelled).
+The race resumed in 1946 after two editions were cancelled due to WW2.
+Italy struggled to recover after World War 2, cities destroyed, jobs scarce, roads not paved, and TV coverage did not exist.
+The radio broadcast gave the only link to the racing action and the beleaguered people of Italy.
+The race deprived tifosi were glued to the audio action of the race.

 The tunnel was of modest dimensions, just 50 meters long, but on 19 March 1946 it assumed exceptional proportions in the eyes of the World.
 That day it was six years in length and lost the in the gloom of the war...
 A rumbling was heard from the depths of those six years and suddenly there appeared in the light of day an olive-greenish car stirring up a cloud of dust.
 “Arriva Coppi” the messenger announced, a revelation only the initiated had foreseen.